Shel Silverstein

 Sheldon Allan Silverstein (/ˈsɪlvərstiːn/; September 25, 1930 – May 10, 1999) was an American writer, cartoonist, songwriter, and musician.
-Born and raised in Chicago, Illinois, Silverstein briefly attended university before being drafted into the United States Army.
+Born and raised in Chicago, Illinois, Silverstein briefly attended college before being drafted into the United States Army.
 During his rise to prominence in the 1950s, his illustrations were published in various newspapers and magazines, including the adult-oriented Playboy.
-He also wrote a satirical, adult-oriented alphabet book, Uncle Shelby's ABZ Book.
+He also wrote a satirical, adult-oriented alphabet coloring book, Uncle Shelby's ABZ Book.

 As a children's author, some of his most acclaimed works include The Giving Tree, Where the Sidewalk Ends, and A Light in the Attic.
 His works have been translated into more than 47 languages and have sold more than 20 million copies.
 As a songwriter, Silverstein wrote the 1969 Johnny Cash track "A Boy Named Sue", which peaked at number 2 on the U.S. Billboard Hot 100.
-His songs have been recorded and popularized by a wide range of other acts including Tompall Glaser, The Irish Rovers, Dr. Hook & the Medicine Show and Marianne Faithfull.
+His songs have been recorded and popularized by a wide range of other acts including Tompall Glaser, The Irish Rovers, Dr. Hook & the Medicine Show, and Marianne Faithfull.
 He was the recipient of two Grammy Awards, as well as nominations for both a Golden Globe Award and an Academy Award.

-His book A Light in the Attic is dedicated to his daughter who died at age 11.
+His book A Light in the Attic is dedicated to his daughter, who died at age 11.
 Silverstein died at home in Key West, Florida, of a heart attack on May 10, 1999, at age 68.

 Early life

-Sheldon Allan Silverstein was born in Chicago on September 25, 1930.
+Sheldon Allan Silverstein was born in Chicago, Illinois, on September 25, 1930.
 His father, Nathan, was a Jewish immigrant from Russia, and his mother, Helen, was born in Chicago to a Hungarian-Jewish family.
-They ran a bakery which fared poorly, having been opened during the Great Depression.
-He grew up in the Albany Park neighborhood of Chicago, but spent summers in Kenosha, Wisconsin at his family's summer home; Kenosha would be referenced in several of his published works, including in A Light in the Attic and Uncle Shelby's ABZ Book.
+They ran a bakery that fared poorly, having been opened during the Great Depression.
+He grew up in the Albany Park neighborhood of Chicago but spent summers in Kenosha, Wisconsin, at his family's summer home; Kenosha would be referenced in several of his published works, including in A Light in the Attic and Uncle Shelby's ABZ Book.
 In Chicago, he attended Theodore Roosevelt High School.
 He then attended the University of Illinois for one semester and was enrolled in the Chicago Academy of Fine Arts for one semester before being drafted into the U.S. Army; he served in Japan and Korea.